uncleLukie/JaggaJagga/README.md

 # JaggaJagga

 ## What is it?
-Just a weird third person single player shoooter that I am making from scratch to learn just about every aspect of Unreal Engine from a C++ perspective.
+Just a weird third person single player shoooter that I am making to learn just about every aspect of Unreal Engine from a C++ perspective.
 Animations, HUDs, Line Tracing, Movement, Weapons, Enemy AI, Character Design, Level Design and much more.
 I thought I'd make it public on GitHub because, why not?

 ## Current stage of development:
 - LTBelica implemented with idle/walking/jogging/shooting/zooming animations.
 Crosshair HUD, Line tracing on gun firing, Zoom camera FOV interpolation.
 Keyboard/Mouse & Controller controls.